NathanGIreland/tipCalculator/README.md

 ## Background:

-<p>This app was created as pre-work for the Code Path online iOS for CS Majors application.
-My extended work based on the basic tutorial from codepath will be listed below</p>
+<p>This app was created as pre-work for the Code Path online iOS for CS Majors application.</p>

 ## Pre-Work Functionality: